learn-co-curriculum/git-github-learn-quiz/README.md

 ( ) `git upload`
 ( ) `git status`

-?: How do you check what the state and differences of your local git repository are since your last commit?
+?: How do you check the state of your local git repository since your last commit?

 ( ) `git check`
 ( ) `git status`